sheetalrepo/WebDriverPageFactory/readme.txt

 todos:
-Fluentwait
+1. Fluentwait/ Wait
-Reporting - extent/allure?
+2. Reporting - extent/allure?

-remote server handling with switch screenshot for particular id image comparison email report
+3. Remote server handling
+4. Fileseparator, separate all path in one class
+5. image comparison  - try Sikuli
+6. email report  - use jenkin
+7. Try to automate some good site like wiki or github

 #issues:
-retry listener show skip cases count as well
+1. retry listener show skip cases count as well - P3
+2. screenshot for particular id - done (some issue coming, not used in framework)  - P3